unora-project/unora-project.github.io/docs/quests/circles/circle_3/dragon_scale.md

 !!! info ""

 Avel remembers that the Dragon must be lured out with food.
 Leaving it will attract the dragon.

+!!! info ""

 ### Recap